-Vehicles equipped with ADAS and ADS rely on the collection and use of data.
+Vehicles equipped with driving automation systems rely on the collection and use of data.
 ADAS collect data about the driver, their driving habits, and the vehicle.
 This information is necessary to optimize and personalize the performance of these systems.
-Additionally, data about the performance of ADS is vital to the evolving technology and improving the systems performing DDTs.
-Event Data Recorders (EDRs), for instance, were integrated into cars in the 1990s and currently are installed in 90% of vehicles.
+Additionally, data about the performance of ADS are vital to the evolving technology and improving the systems performing DDTs.
+EDRs, for instance, were integrated into cars in the 1990s and currently are installed in 90% of vehicles.
 They can provide valuable information about the vehicle operation and conditions regarding a traffic incident.
-On-board diagnostic information was required to be included on all vehicles manufactured after 1996.
+Onboard diagnostic information was required to be included on all vehicles manufactured after 1996.
 These systems primarily assisted vehicle technicians with service, maintenance, and diagnostics.
 This information is now being accessed for additional reasons.
 An example is the collection of information about geolocation data and driver behavior such as speed or aggressive braking habits.
 This information may even be used to qualify for insurance discounts.
 The plethora of data collected, the sensitive nature of it, and the potential for both the advancement of safety and potential harm from misuse must be considered.